Mattie Worley (1855-1923)

-Tom’s hard work and resulting prosperity set a good example for his sons, who all three (two of Minnie’s and one of Mattie’s) went into ranching, We are told that Frank and Harry are well-known ranchers in Sheridan County in 1918, and William Clarence “is also a rancher.”
-At 21 years old, Mattie’s son gets no respect.
+Tom’s hard work and resulting prosperity set a good example for his sons [See update below], who all three (two of Minnie’s and one of Mattie’s) went into ranching, We are told that Frank and Harry are well-known ranchers in Sheridan County in 1918, and William Clarence “is also a rancher.”
+At 26 years old, Mattie’s son gets no respect.
 But looking through city directories for Sheridan (city and county) from the early twentieth century shows that the property and personal property value owned by each of the sons upholds that statement.
+The two older sons own more land than William Clarence.
 By 1918, when Tom is 63, he has retired from sheep ranching, while Harry and Frank carry on.

 What happened to wife #1, Minnie?
-And what about the second wife?
+[I believe that question is answered by the comments–she died in or after childbirth] And what about the second wife?
 Was there some scandal so shocking that the official area history felt it prudent not to mention wife #2, Mattie?
 And who is wife #3, Mae?
+Or is Mae a relative of Tom rather than a new wife?
 This is one of those mysteries that I probably will never solve alone.
 What I need here is to hear from a long-lost cousin–a descendant of Frank, Harry or Clarence Stout.
 Hello?
 Are you out there?

 It is no wonder that the Wyoming history book gushed about T. A. Stout, this noble citizen.
 And perhaps why they found it prudent to avoid mentioning the wife who disappeared from his life.

 - is the daughter of Harriette Anderson Kaser